TC

 • Value Fee: $355.00 (1.00% of $35,500)

-Crucial Tip: The state evaluates your class based on the car's original MSRP when new, not what you paid for it used.
+Crucial Warning: The state evaluates your class based strictly on the car's original MSRP when new, not what you paid for it used!

 4. Supplemental Fees for EV and Hybrid Drivers

 If you are moving an alternative fuel vehicle across the Iowa border, prepare for an additional annual road-use surcharge.
-Because EV drivers skip the state fuel tax at the gas pump, the Iowa Legislature enforces strict supplemental fees under HF767:
+Because EV drivers skip the state fuel tax at the gas pump, the Iowa Legislature enforces a supplemental road-maintenance fee via House File 767:

 • Full Battery-Electric Vehicles (BEVs): A mandatory $130.00 annual surcharge.